Google.org

 Series A in 2023

-Midi Health is a virtual care clinic dedicated to addressing the health needs of women, particularly during menopause and related conditions.
-The clinic specializes in treating issues such as depression, gynecological cancer, and menstrual problems through a clinical platform that delivers personalized care protocols.
-These protocols are administered by clinicians who are trained in female midlife health.
-Midi Health enhances its services by utilizing specialized at-home labs, providing prescription medications, supplements, and lifestyle coaching.
-This comprehensive approach aims to empower women to manage the challenges they face during critical stages of their lives and careers.
+Midi Health is a virtual care clinic dedicated to addressing the health needs of women, particularly those experiencing menopause and related conditions.
+The clinic specializes in treating issues such as depression, gynecological cancers, and menstrual problems.
+Its clinical platform provides personalized treatment protocols crafted by clinicians with expertise in female midlife health.
+Midi Health utilizes specialized at-home labs, prescription medications, supplements, and lifestyle coaching to support women in managing the challenges they encounter during critical stages of their lives and careers.
+By focusing on a holistic approach, Midi Health aims to empower women to achieve better health outcomes.

 Nimbus Therapeutics